jmathai/jmathai.github.com/_posts/2014-08-07-the-struggle.md

 I believed something needed to be changed.
 Looking around at how everyone dealt with, or didn't deal with, archiving photos I knew something had to change.

 I believed we could build a successful busines.
 I've always been driven to create businesses.
-In middle school I would buy [Zotz](http://en.wikipedia.org/wiki/ZotZ_%28candy%29) candy for $.03 and sell it for $.05.
+In middle school I would buy [Zotz](http://en.wikipedia.org/wiki/ZotZ_%28candy%29) <small><i class="icon-external-link"></i></small> candy for $.03 and sell it for $.05.
 A hefty 66% margin.

 As with any strong belief it's difficult to come to terms with the idea that things won't pan out the way you believed.